microsoft/python-sample-vscode-django-tutorial/README.md

 # Python/Django Tutorial Sample for VS Code

-* This sample contains the completed program from the tutorial, [Using Django in Visual Studio Code](https://code.visualstudio.com/docs/python/tutorial-django).
+* This sample contains the completed program from the tutorial [Using Django in Visual Studio Code](https://code.visualstudio.com/docs/python/tutorial-django).
 Intermediate steps are not included.

 To run the sample: